vampaz/tech-radar-generator/README.md

   --help     Show help                                                 [boolean]
 ```

-## Usage with the library programatically via Node
+## Usage within Node

-This library also exports a function which takes the data, destination, and options as arguments and returns a promise resolving to the output directory.
+This library also exports a function version of the CLI, which takes the data, destination, and options as arguments and returns a promise resolving to the output directory.

 ```js
 const techRadarGenerator = require('tech-radar-generator')
 const data = require('./my-radar.json')